23 Aug PLH Group: Restoring America’s Energy Hub

 The culmination of this triple threat came to a head in September 2005 when two back-to-back category 5 hurricanes – Katrina and Rita – redefined the damage of what of a typical 100-year storm could do.

-Racking up over $90 billion in damages, these two storms downed power lines, destroyed roads, sunk oil platforms and temporarily shut down Port Fourchon.
+These two storms downed power lines, destroyed roads, sunk oil platforms and temporarily shut down Port Fourchon, racking up over $90 billion in storm restoration damage.

 The truth is, Port Fourchon needed more than money to recover after these disasters struck.
 They needed a team of professionals.